+Gulf of Alaska Trawl Regulations: 50 CFR 679.110

-The groundfish tagging and tag recove NMFS conducts under the Magnusonand 1801 (a)(8).
-EDR: BSAI Crab Rationalization: 50 CFR 6 American Fisheries Act (AFA)/American Fisheries Fishe dment 91: 50 CFR 679.65 (i) The Federal Information Processin system g Standards (FIPS) 199 sed curity impact category for the NOAA4800 is a moderate system.
-Section 1: Status of the Information System 1.1 Indicate whether the information s This is a new information s This is an existing information of the content of the conten system. ing system. nat create new privacy risks.
-Changes That Create New Privacy Risk a.
-Conversions b.
-Anonymous to Non-Anonymous d.
-Significant Merging e.
-New Public Access g.
-New Interagency Uses h.
+(i) The Federal Information Processing Standards (FIPS) 199 security impact category for the system

+NOAA4800 is a moderate system.

+Section 1: Status of the Information System

+.1 Indicate whether the inform ation system is a new or exist ting system.
+This is a new information This is an existing information (Check all that apply.) • that create new privacy risks.
+Changes That Create New Privacy R isks (CTCNPR) a.
+Conversions d.
+Significant Merging g.
+New Interagency Uses b.
+Anonymous to Non- Anonymous e.
+New Public Access h.
 Internal Flow or Collection c.
 Significant System Management Changes f.
 Commercial Sources i.
 Alteration in Character of Data j.
-Other changes that create new privacy risks (specify): risks, and there is not a SA OP approved Privacy Impa ges do not create new privacy act Assessment.
+Other changes that create new privac y risks (specify): mation system in which changes ges do not create new privacy act Assessment. mation system in which chango OP approved Privacy Impact ges do not create new privacy Assessment.